-The expiry dates on beard oils, balms, and butters range from six months to four years, depending on the ingredients and quality of manufacturing.
+Balms, Butters and beard oil expiry date range from six months to four years, depending on the ingredients and quality of manufacturing.

 For other beard products, these are the general guidelines for when they expire, but the best approach as always is to read the label and follow its advice.